-If the @-symbol appears on the local display in front of a parameter, the parameter is write-protected by a user-specific access code and its value cannot be changed at the moment using local operation $\Rightarrow @$ 132.
+If the \square -symbol appears on the local display in front of a parameter, the parameter is write-protected by a user-specific access code and its value cannot be changed at the moment using local operation $\rightarrow \square$ 135.

-Parameter write protection via local operation can be disabled by entering the user-specific access code in the Enter access code parameter ($\rightarrow \square 118$) via the respective access option.
+Parameter write protection via local operation can be disabled by entering the user-specific access code in the Enter access code parameter ($\rightarrow \implies 121$) via the respective access option.